mHelpDesk Review: Is It Still Worth It in 2026?

 – Customization depth

-Service Fusion has caught up to mHelpDesk on most features while offering flat-fee pricing (unlimited users at every tier).
-For growing operations, Service Fusion often delivers more value than mHelpDesk.
+Service Fusion has caught up to mHelpDesk on most features.
+It offers flat-fee pricing.
+All tiers have unlimited users.
+For growing operations, Service Fusion often delivers more value.

 mHelpDesk might be right for you if:

-– You need deep equipment/asset tracking that Jobber and HCP don’t match
+– You need deep equipment and asset tracking

-– You have a power user willing to invest in customization
+– You have a power user for customization

 You should look elsewhere if: